zvada/technology/docs/policy/external-oasis-repos.md

 =====================================================

 This document provides an overview of the policies and security understanding with regards to OSG mirroring of CVMFS repositories of external organizations.
+It aims to help external repositories and OSG VOs understand what OSG is attempting to achieve with the mirroring service.
 This is not a service-level agreement but rather a statement of responsibilities.

 !!! note:
     To actually understand the technical procedure for mirroring a repository, [see the following page](https://twiki.grid.iu.edu/bin/view/Documentation/Release3/OasisExternalRepositories).
 This document solely covers the policy aspects.